Walk to Cure Diabetes will become JDRF One Walk in select locations.

 While T1D is a family disease, it is also a very individualized disease.
 Lea describes day-to-day T1D management as “an art, not a perfect science.”
 Her daughters can eat the exact same meal at the exact same time, and an hour later one’s blood glucose level will be high and the other’s will be in range.
 “Their bodies react differently to all of the factors involved—they process food differently, use insulin differently, respond to exercise differently, and show very different signs of being high or low,” explains Matthew.
 The Cohns spend time educating the people who interact with their children, including teachers, school nurses, and coaches, on the constant vigilance and preparedness required of T1D.
 They view the Walk as one more way to raise awareness and educate people about T1D.

 Today, Sydney and Mackenzie wear insulin pumps and use continuous glucose monitors to help manage their T1D.
 Lea and Matthew are grateful for the JDRF-funded research that helps make this technology possible and enables their daughters to lead active middle-school lives, full of sleepovers, sports, and creative pursuits.
 Matthew says, “Every time a new advance is announced, our family and friends know that they played a key role.
 And when the cure comes, they are going to know they helped make it happen.
 Who wouldn’t want to be part of that?”

-To join the JDRF Walk to Cure Diabetes, please visit walk.jdrf.org.
+To join the JDRF Walk, please visit walk.jdrf.org.